truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Confirm Passphrase" field has been added to :menuselection:`System --> CAs --> Import CA` and :menuselection:`System --> Certificates --> Import Certificate`.

+* The "Support" tab has been added to :menuselection:`System --> Support`, providing a convenient method for reporting a bug or requesting a new feature.

 * The "Rsync Create" checkbox has been renamed to "Validate Remote Path" and the "Delay Updates" checkbox has been added to :menuselection:`Tasks --> Rsync Tasks --> Add Rsync Task`.